Makes single crust for 9" pie

 When ready to use dough, roll it out on a lightly floured surface, transfer to pie plate, flute as desired, prick all over with fork, and bake at 400 degrees until golden brown (if preparing for prebaked shell; or follow recipe instructions if using for a baked filling).

-I have also made the crust using all coconut oil, no butter or shortening, 8 tablespoons total.
+*I have made this crust using all coconut oil, no butter or shortening, 8 tablespoons total.
 See this post for more information on making an all-coconut oil pie crust.

 Cook's notes: To keep dough from "melting" (slumping) down into the pie plate while baking for prebaked shell, place dough into pie plate and flute as desired.
 Gently place a sheet of parchment paper on top of dough (use a sheet large enough to come up the sides), then fill with dried beans (maybe a cup or so) or pie weights.
 Bake until set; remove paper and beans, and bake for a few more minutes to brown.